Neck-Pinching of $CP^1$-structures in the $PSL(2,C)$-character variety: Abstract

 \section{Abstract}

-Let $S$ be a closed oriented surface of genus at least two.
-We consider a path of $\CP^1$-structures $C_t$ on $S$ leaving every compact subset in the deformation space of (marked) $\CP^1$-structures on $S$, such that its holonomy $\pi_1(S) \to \PSL(2, \C)$ converges in the $\PSL(2, \C)$-character variety.
-In this setting, it is known that the complex structure $X_t$ of $C_t$ also leaves every compact subset in the Teichmüller space.
+We characterize a certain neck-pinching degeneration of (marked) $\CP^1$-structures on a closed oriented surface $S$ of genus at least two.
+In a more general setting, we take a path of $\CP^1$-structures $C_t ~(t \geq 0)$ on $S$ which leaves every compact subset in its deformation space, such that the holonomy of $C_t$ converges in the $\PSL_2\C$-character variety as $t \to \infi$.
+Then it is well known that the complex structure $X_t$ of $C_t$ also leaves every compact subset in the Teichmüller space of $S$.
+In this paper, under an additional assumption that $X_t$ is pinched along a loop $m$ on $S$, we describe the limit of $C_t$ from different perspectives: namely, in terms of the developing maps, holomorphic quadratic differentials, and pleated surfaces.

-In this paper, under the assumption that $X_t$ is pinched along a single loop $m$, we describe the limit of $C_t$ in terms of the developing maps, holomorphic quadratic differentials, and pleated surfaces.
-Moreover, we give an example of such a path $C_t$ whose the limit holonomy is the trivial representation in the character variety.
+The holonomy representations of $\CP^1$-structures on $S$ are known to be non-elementary (i.e. strongly irreducible and unbounded).
+We also give a rather exotic example of such a path $C_t$ whose limit holonomy is the trivial representation.